 Research and development costs include activities related to research, development, design, and testing improvements to the Aquadex FlexFlow system and potential related products.
 The Aquadex FlexFlow system software will require periodic modifications for feature additions and performance improvements.
 We will make such design changes as needed based on proactive and reactive mechanisms.
 Research and development costs also include expenses related to clinical research.
 Currently, we have projects designed to improve venous access for the Aquadex FlexFlow catheter and enhance the functionality of the hematocrit sensor that is part of the Aquadex FlexFlow console.
-We also evaluating diagnostic tools for physicians to use during an aquapheresis therapy to more precisely determine the amount of excess fluid to be removed, the rate of ultrafiltration, and when to stop therapy as dry weight is approached.
-These diagnostic tools include the AcQtracTM System, which we acquired in August 2018, and diagnostic tools marketed by Daxor Corporation ("Daxor") and NI Medical, Inc. In of the fourth quarter of 2019, we initiated a clinical evaluation of Daxor's BVA-100 and the Aquadex FlexFlow system, and if successful, we may initiate a co-marketing arrangement with Daxor in 2020.
-As we expand our commercialization efforts in the pediatric market, following FDA clearance, we expect to evaluate improvements to the Aquadex FlexFlow system to address the needs of the pediatric population.
-In the future, we also may sponsor or conduct additional clinical research related to the Aquadex FlexFlow system to enhance understanding of the product and its use.
+We also are collaborating with partners to evaluate diagnostic tools for physicians to use during an aquapheresis therapy to more precisely determine the amount of excess fluid to be removed, the rate of ultrafiltration, and when to stop therapy as dry weight is approached.
+In the future, we may sponsor or conduct additional clinical research related to the Aquadex FlexFlow system to enhance understanding of the product and its use.